-|TAETAS501||Undertake organisational training needs analysis||Conduct at least two organisational training needs analyse, outlining the processes you followed, the outcomes and recommendations.|
+|TAETAS501||Undertake organisational training needs analysis||Conduct at least two organisational training needs analyses, outlining the processes you followed, the outcomes and recommendations.|

 |Code||Title||Summary of Requirements|

-|TAEASS503A||Lead assessment validation processes||Provide support to other assessors, including modelling good assessment and validation practice|
+|TAEASS503||Lead assessment validation processes||Provide support to other assessors, including modelling good assessment and validation practice|

 Contribute positively to the work of assessors and others involved in carrying out assessments and validation